Cycling the Trail

 Your Accommodation at Highlands Hostel

-Fresh Lobster beach boil here in the Cape Breton Highlands!!!
+Fresh Lobster or snow crab (In season) beach boil here in the Cape Breton Highlands!!!
 These four lobsters were just a snack before we cooked six more for dinner!!!

 The rich history and breathtaking scenery of the Cabot Trail